Mardin, Turkey - Travel

 Car rental

 Car rental is a common service offered here.
 Rent A Car Mardin and Söz1 Rent A Car work 24/7 and are highly reviewed by their previous clients.
-They’re both located in the newer part of the city.
+They are both located in the newer part of the city.
 One thing you need to keep in mind is the parking situation.
 Due to the layout of the historical area, parking spaces can be difficult to find.
-It’s a good idea to ask car rental companies for recommendations regarding parking options.
+It is a good idea to ask car rental companies for recommendations regarding parking options.

 Other Modes of Transport

 As already mentioned, Mardin is a very walkable city.
-To have the most authentic experience, we advise you to walk wherever you can.
+For the most authentic experience, we recommend walking wherever you can.

 Mardin Airport